AleksandraPiatek/multithread_race_simulation/README.md

-Multithread project, using <pthreads> and OpenGL
+Multithread project using pthreads and OpenGL